If the hydraulic disc brakes on your bike are feeling spongy at the lever, then it’s normally a sign that the system has taken in some air.

 Shimano hydraulic disc brakes are some of the most popular on the market and are also some of the nicest to work on.
 Follow our video above for a step-by-step guide on how to bleed your Shimano brakes.
 For your easy reference, a summarised guide follows below.

 Mount the bike in a workstand and remove the wheel.
-Insert a flat-bladed screwdriver or a piston press between the brake pads and use it to push the pistons back into their bores.
+Insert a flat-bladed screwdriver or a piston press between the disc brake pads and use it to push the pistons back into their bores.
 Remove the pad retaining pin, then pull the pads out of the caliper.
 Insert a Shimano bleed block.

 Use a 4mm Allen key to loosen the brake lever bar clamp.
 Rotate the lever such that it is horizontal with the ground and tighten.